A Freelance Single Mom's Survival Guide

 If they're little, the tantrums won't care about your 11 a.m.
 Zoom or your urgent deadline.
 If they're older, the refusal to accept boundaries will render you incapable of composing a coherent thought.
-You'll find yourself typing these sentences: "Dear XX, attached is the first draft when I asked you nicely five times so that's why I'm yelling now."
+You'll find yourself typing sentences like this: "Dear XX, attached is the first draft when I asked you nicely five times so that's why I'm yelling now."

 They'll need meals and drinks every 30 minutes.
-Not *those* foods, the GOOD ONES.
-Because that other stuff is so gross and stupid, if not boring and a butthole.
-If you ask them to sit at the table and eat, they'll die.
-If you let them sit in front of the TV, their food will somehow travel far away from their wingspan onto furniture you’ll then have to clean because if not they’ll end up grinding it into the fabric accidentallysubconsciouslyforspite.
+Not healthy foods, the GOOD STUFF.
+You know, the kind that comes in brightly colored packages and is sure to cause hyperactivity, diabetes, high cholesterol, and maybe a third nipple.
+Anything homemade is gross and stupid, if not boring and a butthole.
+If you ask them to sit at the table and eat, they'll collapse in agony.
+If you let them sit in front of the TV, their food will travel far away from their wingspan all over your freshly vacuumed floor (accidentally, for spite).

-They'll need a snack about 5 minutes after a meal and every 10 minutes thereafter.
-Only sugary things are acceptable and the word no is like administering electric shock.
+They'll need a snack about five minutes after a meal and every 10 minutes thereafter.
+Only sugary things are acceptable, and the word "no" is like administering electric shock.
 If you choose to shock them, you'll need to add extra time for revival.
 It will involve bribery.

-Amidst Enjoying Every Minute of It, don't forget self care!
-This means don't skip meals except for the ones you don't have time to eat.
+Amidst Enjoying Every Minute of It (or else you're a bad, ungrateful mom), don't forget self care!
+Don't skip meals except for the ones you don't have time to eat.
 Forego sleep so you can keep up with work.
 We all know that moms can survive on, like, one hour of sleep because as long as we're upright, we're okay.

-If you'd like to exercise to allay your stress, you're in luck!
-It's allowed.
-But know that you'll have to fit it into your unforgiving schedule just like you squeeze your ass into those pre-pregnancy jeans.
-Also hurry up because time flies when you've spent three-fourths of the day fending off fits and interruptions and now it's time to cook dinner.
+If you'd like to exercise to allay your stress, you're in luck—it's allowed.
+As long as you can fit it into a schedule as unforgiving as your pre-pregnancy jeans.
+Make sure to hurry up with it, because time flies when you've spent three-fourths of the day fending off fits and interruptions and now it's time to cook dinner.

-You'll feel your soul leave your body somewhere between the first and tenth time you asked one somebody to stop saying "muh balls" and the other somebody to turn off his engine because a GIANT, GIANT MEGASUPER T-REXMOBILE won't fit at the dinner table.
+You'll feel your soul leave your body somewhere between the 1st and 10th time you ask one somebody to stop saying "muh balls" and the other somebody to turn off his engine because Yes, buddy, it's so cool that you're a giant, Giant, GIANT T-REXMOBILE, but let's just be humans at the dinner table.

 Next comes Quality Time, where you'll "play" with your children who are now Lord of the Flies-level rational.
-While keeping them from murdering each other, you'll attempt to fold one of the four loads of laundry you've been meaning to get to were it not for all those times you ran to your laptop to finish that thing you had to leave unfinished earlier.
+While keeping them from murdering each other, you'll attempt to fold one of the four loads of laundry you've been meaning to get to were it not for all those times you ran to your laptop to finish that article you had to leave unfinished earlier.
+Speaking of work, if you need more clients, don't worry—your pals on LinkedIn are ready with advice that's as useful as Mike Pence during a national crisis.
+Seriously, though, you should "embrace that downtime" between clients; there's nothing more calming than kicking back on a fluffy pile of unpaid bills.

 Welcome to your new normal.